Psykotikism/Mutant_Tanks/README.md

 			// Minimum: 1 (Greatest chance)
 			// Maximum: 9999999999 (Less chance)
 			"Ghost Chance"					"4"

+			// The distance between a special infected and the Super Tank needed to trigger the cloak ability.
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Ghost Cloak Range"				"500.0"

 			// The limit of the Super Tank's ghost fade effect.
 			// Minimum: 0 (Fully faded)